fitecluborg/docker/experimental/vlan-networks.md

 docker run --net=ipvlan140 --ip=192.168.140.10 -it --rm alpine /bin/sh
 ```

 **Note**: Different subnets on the same parent interface in both Ipvlan `L2` mode and Macvlan `bridge` mode cannot ping one another.
 That requires a router to proxy-arp the requests with a secondary subnet.
-However, Ipvlan `L3` will route the unicast traffic between disparate subnets as long as they share the same `-o parent` parent link.
+However, Ipvlan `L3` will route the unicast traffic between disparate subnets so long as they share the same `-o parent` parent link.